Why Bali Is Popular Among German Digital Nomads

 - Documentation issues

 Starting extensions early helps reduce unnecessary stress and overstay risks.
+Emergency situations are discussed further in Emergency Bali Visa Extension for Germans.

 What Happens If Germans Overstay in Bali?